stevieb9/tesla-charge/README.md

 Upon bootup, the controller and interface software will display the current MAC address of the device on the serial console.

+### Vehicle Location

+In the [config file](#configuration-file), under the `tesla_vehicle` section, insert the coordinates of your garage.
+See the config file link above for an example.
+This is how we identify whether the car is in the garage or not.

 ### GPIO Pins

 The GPIO pin definitions used by each microcontroller can be found in their